rioki/rtest/README.md

 The second check would segfault if `values` is empty, but since the first check fails, the execution is not precoded beyond this point.

-Finally you ma need to setup and cleanup after tests.
+Finally you may need to setup and cleanup after tests.
 To do this cou create a fixture like so:

     struct DatabaseFixture